allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 With the original eight features, a Random Forest model and a Gradient Boost model are fitted separately while setting the class_weight option to balanced.
 The goal is see if both models will identify the same set of important features.

-* __Random Forest Model__ - as the below chart indicates, the most imoportant feature in predicting loan default risk is loan term ('Term'), explaining about 58% of the information gain.
-This is followed by gross loan amount ('GrAppv'), the unemployment rate ('U_rate'), number of employees(NumEmp), and SBA guaranteed percent('SBA_g').
+* __Random Forest Model__ - as the below chart indicates, the most imoportant feature in predicting loan default risk is the loan term, explaining about 58% of the information gain.
+This is followed by the gross loan amount, the unemployment rate, the number of employees, and SBA guaranteed ratio.

 ![](images/rfc_feature_importances.png)

-* __Gradient Boost Model__ - Like the Random Forest model, the most important feature is 'Term', explaining almost 78% of the information gain.
-In a decreasing order, the next four important features are 'U_rate', 'SBA_g', 'GrAppv', and 'SectorRisk'.
+* __Gradient Boost Model__ - Like the Random Forest model, the most important feature is the loan term, explaining almost 78% of the information gain.
+In a decreasing order, the next four important features are the unemployment rate, the SBA guaranteed ratio, the gross loan amount, and the sector risk.
 There is actually a very good overlap between the two models.
 Four out of the five most important features are the same.

 ![](images/gbc_feature_importances.png)